★ MEMORIAL DAY SALE! 40% OFF ANY MEMBERSHIP ★

 Official Rules:

-• You must be a member of JOWP to enter.
+• You must be a member of JOWP or have purchased individual photo contest entries to enter.

 • Lifetime members receive 10 free contest entries per month.
 Annual members receive 5 free contest entries per month.

-• Members can purchase more entries here: Addition entry credits.
+• Individual photo contest entries can be purchase here: Addition entry credits.

 • You must be the photographer who took the photo and hold all rights to the image.